Series: Tales of Silver Downs #4

 Three hundred years ago, six brothers were cursed to live as swans.
 This is their return.

-SWAN is available exclusively from the author.
-Sign up to her mailing list to claim your copy today.
+Swan is available exclusively to newsletter subscribers.
+Subscribe to claim your free copy today.

 The sun sinks below distant mountains, sending a riot of colour through the sky.
 The lake in front of us reflects its hues: reds and oranges, purples and pinks.
-I inhale the crisp evening air, wishing I could draw the sunset's beauty down inside of me.
-Let its brilliant colours fill my emptiness and conceal the darkness that hides inside of me.
+I inhale the crisp evening air and wish I could draw the sunset’s beauty into me.
+Let its brilliant colours fill my emptiness and conceal the darkness that hides inside me.
 This is my prayer, although it is not one that would satisfy the priests.
 I exhale and let go of my bleak thoughts.